JS DOM: setTimeout, setInterval

 - args → Optional arguments passed to f.

-- Returns a id, for
+- Return a id, for removing the timeout, by

 clearTimeout(id).